brndnmtthws/brndn-io/content/posts/skin-in-the-game-startups/index.md

 Here are a few examples of innovative business models that incorporate skin in the game principles:

-**Outcome-based healthcare**: Companies like [Iora Health](https://www.iorahealth.com/) are pioneering value-based care models where compensation is tied to patient outcomes rather than the number of procedures performed.
+**Outcome-based healthcare**: Companies like [One Medical Seniors (formerly Iora Health)](https://www.onemedical.com/sixty-five-plus/) pioneered value-based care models where compensation is tied to patient outcomes rather than the number of procedures performed.
 Healthcare providers are incentivized to keep patients healthy, not just treat them when they're sick.

 **Performance-based marketing agencies**: Some digital marketing agencies are moving to models where they get paid based on the results they deliver rather than hourly rates.
 For example, they might take a percentage of increased revenue attributed to their campaigns instead of charging fixed fees.